MicrosoftDocs/VBA-Docs/access/Concepts/Miscellaneous/odbcconnectstr-property.md

 **Applies to:** Access 2013 | Access 2016

-You can use the **ODBCConnectStr** property in an SQL pass-through query to specify the Open Database Connectivity (ODBC) connection string for the query.
+Use the **ODBCConnectStr** property in an SQL pass-through query to specify the Open Database Connectivity (ODBC) connection string for the query.

 > [!NOTE]
 > The **ODBCConnectStr** property applies only to pass-through queries.